 It's also important that you don't confuse online or distance learning with blended learning.

-Can I study an online Masters course?
+Can I study for a Masters online?

 Online postgraduate courses involve the same level of work as an on-campus programme and the qualification you receive at the end will be the same.
 You can choose between full-time, flexible or part-time options.